 Some companies extend paternity leave in the Netherlands

 Although these government regulations are pretty minimal in terms of what they require companies to provide, there is a growing trend in the Netherlands in which individual companies decide to give their employees extended leave when they become parents.
 For example, ING gives fathers one month of leave and an additional two months unpaid.
-The Hague municipality allows their employees to have 6.5 weeks off with full pay when they become parents and Microsoft Netherlands provide six weeks paid paternity leave.
+The Hague municipality allows its employees to have 6.5 weeks off with full pay when they become parents and Microsoft Netherlands provide six weeks paid paternity leave.

 After paternity leave in the Netherlands: parental leave